Burkholderia pseudomallei acquired ceftazidime resistance due to gene duplication and amplification.

 Chirakul S., Somprasong N., Norris MH., Wuthiekanun V., Chantratita N., Tuanyok A., Schweizer HP.

-Ceftazidime is the antibiotic of choice for treatment of Burkholderia pseudomallei infections (melioidosis).
-The chromosomally encoded PenA β-lactamase possesses weak cephalosporinase activity.
-The wild-type penA gene confers clinically significant ceftazidime resistance only when overexpressed due to a promoter mutation, transcriptional anti-termination or by gene duplication and amplification (GDA).
-Here we characterize a reversible 33-kb GDA event involving wild-type penA in a ceftazidime resistant clinical isolate from Thailand.
-We show that duplication arises from exchanges between short (<10 base pairs, bp) chromosomal sequences, which in this example consist of 4 bp repeats flanked by 3 bp inverted repeats.
-GDA involving β-lactamase may be a common ceftazidime resistance mechanism in B. pseudomallei.
+Ceftazidime (CAZ) is the antibiotic of choice for the treatment of Burkholderia pseudomallei infection (melioidosis).
+The chromosomally-encoded PenA β-lactamase possesses weak cephalosporinase activity.
+The wild-type penA gene confers clinically significant CAZ resistance only when overexpressed due to a promoter mutation, transcriptional antitermination or by gene duplication and amplification (GDA).
+Here we characterise a reversible 33-kb GDA event involving wild-type penA in a CAZ-resistant B. pseudomallei clinical isolate from Thailand.
+We show that duplication arises from exchanges between short (<10 bp) chromosomal sequences, which in this example consist of 4-bp repeats flanked by 3-bp inverted repeats.
+GDA involving β-lactamases may be a common CAZ resistance mechanism in B. pseudomallei.